Kaspersky has announced it is moving a number of its core processes out of Russia and in to Switzerland as it looks to be more transparent.

 The Russian firm has said it will relocate "a number of core processes" in the move, including customer data storage and processing for a number of its biggest regions, including the US and UK.

-The information will instead now be stored on Kaspersky Lab's new data centre in Zurich, which was revealed back in March.
-The Swiss capital will also be the new site for the company's software assembly, and a new Transparency Centre aimed at dispelling fears that Kaspersky Lab software is being used for surveillance.
+The information will instead now be stored on Kaspersky's new data centre in Zurich, which was revealed back in March.
+The Swiss capital will also be the new site for the company's software assembly, and a new Transparency Centre aimed at dispelling fears that Kaspersky software is being used for surveillance.

-Kaspersky Lab hoping to have the transition completed by the end of next year.
+Kaspersky hopes to have the transition completed by the end of next year.

 Kaspersky has come under fire in recent months under allegations that its products were being used to spy on foreign nations, particularly the US, UK and Lithuania.